What is a Competitive Advantage? Explained with Examples

 It includes all the factors that help you stand out from your competition.
 It is also the factor of seeing which your target audiences may decide to go with your product/service over your competitors.

 Competitive advantages are the strengths and opportunities that you have over your competition.
-It is an attribute that allows a company to achieve superior profits compared to its rivals and generates more value for the company, customers, and its shareholders.
+It is an attribute that allows a company to achieve superior profits compared to its rivals and generates more value for the company, customers, and shareholders.

 Strong Branding is one of the strongest sustainable competitive advantages.
 A lot goes into making a brand like building customer relationships, quality service/product, time, and money.